alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 # Inference Optimizations and Benchmarking on Android
 Deep learning is becoming popular nowadays.
-It is being used in different applications such as classification, segmentation, pose estimation, augmented reality and self-driving cars.
+It is being used in different applications such as classification, segmentation, pose estimation, augmented reality, and self-driving cars.
 The primary goal in deep learning applications is to achieve accuracy.
 This can be accomplished using big models but these complex models give rise to several issues in real-time applications.
-These real-time applications run on edge devices have limited memory and computation resources that results in reduction of model inference performance.
+These real-time applications run on edge devices that have limited memory and computation resources result in the reduction of model inference performance.

-Model inference can be improved using optimization techniques such as pruning, clustering and quantization.
+Model inference can be improved using optimization techniques such as pruning, clustering, and quantization.
 Optimized models enable efficient use of memory and make computations simple, thereby resulting in the following advantages

-1. **Memory Usage:** using Integer or low-bits bits for input, weights, activations, and output give rise to less use of memory
+1. **Memory Usage:** Using integer or low-bits for input, weights, activations, and output gives rise to less use of memory
-2. **Power Consumption:** less memory access and simpler computation reduce power consumption significantly
+2. **Power Consumption:** Less memory access and simpler computation reduce power consumption significantly
-3. **Latency:** less memory access and simpler computation also speed up the inference
+3. **Latency:** Less memory access and simpler computation also speed up the inference
 4. **Silicon Area:** Integer or low-bits require less silicon area for computational hardware as compared to floating bits

-In this project, tensorflow keras is used to develop and train CNN model for classifiying fire and non-fire dataset.
-Model is optimized using tensorflow model optimization library.
-Optimized model is then converted into Tensorlite format.
-The performance of Tensorlite model is bechmarked on Android device using TensorFlow Lite benchmark tools.
+In this project, TensorFlow Keras is used to develop and train the CNN model for classifying fire and non-fire datasets.
+The model is optimized using TensorFlow model optimization library.
+The optimized model is then converted into Tensorlite format.
+The performance of the Tensorlite model is benchmarked on Android device using TensorFlow Lite benchmark tools.
 These tools measure several important performance metrics:
 * Initialization time
 * Inference time of warmup state
 * Inference time of steady state